 First of all, as opposed to many other career paths, which require a narrower focus, to be successful in hospitality, it is a clear advantage to be an all-rounder.
 This is why a hotel management school curriculum includes such a broad variety of topics and skills to master - going from how to manage a cold chain for food items to calculating the present value on a future investment.

-You should also be prepared to adapt to a constantly changing environment, putting the needs of the customer at the forefront of every decision.
-Indeed, Interpersonal relations are a cornerstone of the hotelier’s skillset.
-If you don’t enjoy meeting people and attending to their (legitimate) needs and wants, hospitality is probably not the right field for you.
+You should be prepared to adapt to a constantly changing environment, putting the needs of the customer at the forefront of every decision you take.
+Indeed, interpersonal relations are a cornerstone of the hotelier’s skillset.
+If you enjoy meeting people and taking care of their diverse needs and desires, hospitality is probably exactly the right industry for you.
 Interacting with people is important not only for customer relations, but also for managing staff as you move up the ranks.

-There is a great range of hospitality skills that you will develop overtime, here are a few:
+There is a great range of hospitality skills that you will develop overtime at a hotel management school or during internships, here are a few:

 Good communication skills are essential

 Communication skills - both oral and written - are of paramount importance in a hospitality context.
-In order to successfully attend to customers’ needs and wants, you must not only address them directly in a clear and understandable way, but be able to motivate staff who, in many cases, will actually serve clients.
-One of the critical facets of clear communication is listening – being able to understand what customers want and what employees under your supervision need.
+On the one hand, a friendly, helpful and clear dialogue is required in order to fulfil the needs and wishes of the customers.
+On the other hand, you also use communication to motivate your employees, who in many cases serve the customer.
+One of the critical facets of good communication is listening – being able to understand what customers want and what employees under your supervision need.
 Other key aspects of communication include:

-- Appropriate body language, eye contact, hand gestures, and tone of voice;
+- The right body language, eye contact, hand gestures, and tone of voice;

-- Friendliness- a friendly tone, a personal question, or simply a smile will encourage your co-workers to be open and honest;
+- Friendliness- a friendly tone, a personal question, or simply a smile;

 - Empathy - even when you disagree with an employer, colleague or employee, it is important to understand and respect their point of view,